 The following table presents unaudited pro forma operating results as if the Cometra Acquisition had occurred as of January 1, 1996.
-The pro forma operating results also include the following acquisitions, all of which were accounted for as purchase transactions: (i) the purchase of certain oil and gas properties from Bannon Energy Incorporated, (ii) the private placement of 600,000 shares of Common Stock and (iii) the private placement of \$55 million of 6% Convertible Subordinated Debentures Due 2007 and the application of the net proceeds therefrom.
-Additionally, the unaudited pro forma operating results give effect to the sale of 4 million shares of Common Stock and \$100 million aggregate principal amount of ten year senior subordinated notes.
+The pro forma operating results also include the following acquisitions, all of which were accounted for as purchase transactions: (i) the purchase of certain oil and gas properties from Bannon Energy Incorporated, (ii) the private placement of 600,000 shares of Common Stock, (iii) the private placement of \$55 million of 6% Convertible Subordinated Debentures Due 2007 and the application of the net proceeds therefrom and (iv) the conversion of the Company's 7 1/2% Convertible Exchangeable Preferred Stock into Common Stock.
+Additionally, the unaudited pro forma operating results give effect to the sale of 4 million shares of Common Stock and \$125 million aggregate principal amount of ten year senior subordinated notes.